 Create and manage your contracts in a collaborative environment

 Only ever work on one version of the contract with your team and counterparts.
-Smart contracts make editing contracts in real-time possible, even after they are sent.
+Digital contracts make editing contracts in real-time possible, even after they are sent.
 No need to resend a new version every time there’s a change.

 With robust searching tools, finding old contracts is a breeze.
 A comprehensive dashboard gives an overview of all pending, sent, or active contracts in your organization.
 And automatic notifications remind you when it’s time to renegotiate or renew.